-Our approach is to use a cohort of results from automatic systems to estimate the variability of individual labels.
+The approach here is to use a cohort of results from automatic systems to estimate the variability of individual labels.
 By building many different phonetic alignment systems with diverse characteristics and comparing the individual labels between these systems, it is possible to determine which boundaries are ambiguous and which can be defined accurately, without reference to human labels.

 2.1.
-Phoneme Groups
+Phoneme Grouping

-There are very many possible phoneme-to-phoneme boundaries (typically 2000 or more, depending on the details of the phonetic inventory).
+There are very many possible phoneme-to-phoneme boundaries (typically around 2000, depending on the details of the phoneme inventory).
 This is too many for simple interpretation of any analysis based on individual phoneme identities.

 Furthermore, many of these phoneme-pairs are very rare in natural speech, and any statistics derived from such small numbers of examples would be unreliable.
-To avoid these problems, phonemes can be grouped into broad phonetic classes before calculating any statistics (see Table 1, which also shows the abbreviations for each class, as used in the rest of the paper).
+To avoid these problems, phonemes can be grouped into broad phoneme classes before calculating any statistics (see Table 1, which also shows the abbreviations for each class, as used in the rest of the paper).